Deployment Model

 Each version set pins exact versions of the agent, context graph, and LLM preferences.
 No implicit "latest" in production.

-Organizations are the isolation boundary for data, configuration, and access control.
-When you need separation between regions, cohorts, or business lines, you create separate organizations.
+Workspaces are the isolation boundary for data, configuration, and access control.
+When you need separation between regions, cohorts, or business lines, you create separate workspaces.

 <details>